DataDog/documentation/content/en/developers/metrics/custom_metrics.md

   - /getting_started/custom_metrics
 ---

-If a metric is not submitted from one of the [350+ Datadog integrations][1] it's considered as a custom metric, this page explains:
+If a metric is not submitted from one of the [350+ Datadog integrations][1] it's considered as a custom metric (Except for some standard integrations that do [emit some custom metrics by default][2]).
+This page explains:

 * [What a custom metric is, and how you can submit it to Datadog](#how-is-a-custom-metric-defined).
 * [How many custom metrics are allowed depending of your plan](#how-many-custom-metrics-am-i-allowed).